 Make an Enquiry

-The Solicitors Qualifying Examination (SQE) will be the new centralised way to qualify as a solicitor in England and Wales.
-It will be phased in from September 2021 and will eventually replace the current route to practice – the Legal Practice Course (LPC).
+From September 2021, the Solicitors Qualifying Examination (SQE) will be phased in to become the new centralised way to qualify as a solicitor in England and Wales.
+It will eventually replace the current route to practice – the Legal Practice Course (LPC).

 You can continue with the current LPC route if, before 1 September 2021, you complete, start, accept an offer, or pay a non-refundable deposit for one of the following:

-Anyone who falls within this group will have until 31 December 2032 to qualify as a solicitor under the current routes, as long as courses still remain available.
+Anyone who falls within these groups will have until 31 December 2032 to qualify as a solicitor under the current routes, as long as courses still remain available.